grpc/proposal/A59-audit-logging.md

 In the xDS cases, however, the audit condition could be considered as something on top of all RBAC filters and thus configured in the [HTTP Connection Manager][HttpConnectionManager proto].
-We decided not to take this approach because the component managing the filter chain would have to be aware of the last RBAC filte and inform it if performing the audit logging.
+We decided not to take this approach because the component managing the filter chain would have to be aware of the last RBAC filter and inform it if performing the audit logging.
 In other words, this would require more engineering effort which does not make too much sense for such a particular case as audit logging.

 In practice, xDS users normally do not craft RBACs on their own but instead rely on the control plane APIs, such as Istio's Authorization Policy, to apply RBAC filters to the workloads.
-We hope that when these control plane APIs start to support audit logging, they will only have a single RBAC policy o will handle the logging behavior as what we do in the gRPC authorization policy case.
+We hope that when these control plane APIs start to support audit logging, they will only have a single RBAC policy or will handle the logging behavior as what we do in the gRPC authorization policy case.